How to Make Onion Powder From Scratch

 Save money on a staple for your spice rack

-One or two onions are often enough for the average family's use for a few months or more.
-You can always add more onions and make a larger batch if you like.
-If you find you have too much, give jars away to family and friends.
+One or two onions are often enough for the average family of four to use for a very long time.
+An, if you want, you can always add more onions and to make a larger batch.
+Should you find that you got over-zealous and made too much, you can put some in small mason jars and give them to family and friends—everyone likes a homemade gift.

-Begin by peeling your onions and chopping them finely.
-Spread the onion pieces out on a tray and heat in a 150 F oven or in a food dehydrator until dry.
-The onions are done when you can easily crumble the chopped pieces in your hand.
+Begin by peeling your onions and using a sharp chefs knife to chop them finely.
+Spread the onion pieces out on a tray and heat them in a 150-degree oven or place in a food dehydrator until dry.
+You'll know the onions are done when you can easily crumble the chopped pieces in your hand.

 Allow the dried onions to cool before grinding into powder.
-Grind them up with a coffee grinder, spice mill, food processor, or mortar and pestle until it reaches your desired consistency.
+You can easily grind them up with a coffee grinder, spice mill, food processor, or mortar and pestle.
+Keep grinding until the mixture reaches your desired consistency.

 Storage and Shelf Life